claiye/zcash-analysis-19733/README.md

     **Note: If you get a `permission denied error` then `chmod +x` the script file**

-- Once the Zcash node is synced, the postgres database can be populated with data
+- Once the Zcash node is synced, the postgres database can be populated with data. **The Zcash node needs to be fully synced and not downloading new blocks in order to take RPC calls.
+Yeah, it sucks.**
     - Login into the `zcashpostgres` node using the docker command above and run the following
     - To setup the database and instantiate the tables *Note: This will erase all previous data*